 Option Description pem-server Specifies the IP address of the PEM server.
 This parameter is required. pem-user Specifies the name of the PEM user.
 This parameter is required. pem-port Specifies the port that PEM monitors for connections.
 The default value is 5432. cert-path Specifies the complete path to the directory in which certificates will be created.
-If you do not provide a path, certificates will be created in: On Linux, ~/.pem On Windows, %APPDATA%/pem display-name name Specifies a user-friendly name that will be displayed in the PEM Browser tree control.
-The default is the system hostname. group The name of the group in which the agent will be displayed. team The name of the group role that may access the PEM Agent. owner The name of the owner of the PEM Agent. force-registration gistration Include the force_registration clause to instruct the PEM server register the agent with the arguments provided; this clause is usefule if you are overriding an existing agent configuration.
-The default value is Yes.
+If you do not provide a path, certificates will be created in: On Linux, ~/.pem On Windows, %APPDATA%/pem display-name Specifies a user-friendly name that will be displayed in the PEM Browser tree control.
+The default is the system hostname. group The name of the group in which the agent will be displayed. team The name of the group role that may access the PEM Agent. owner The name of the owner of the PEM Agent. force-registration Include the force_registration clause to instruct the PEM server to register the agent with the arguments provided; this clause is usefule if you are overriding an existing agent configuration.
+The default value is Yes. enable-heartbeat-connection Enable the enable-heartbeat-connection parameter to create a dedicated heartbeat connection between PEM Agent and server to update the active status.
+The default value is No.

 Before any changes are made on the PEM database, the connecting agent is authenticated with the PEM database server.
-When invoking the pemworker utility, you must provide the password associated with the PEM server administrative user role (postgres).
+When invoking the permworker utility, you must provide the password associated with the PEM server administrative user role (postgres).
 There are three ways to specify the administrative password; you can: